Leon1km/Kaiming-Li.github.io/README.md

 To better understand apoptosis of cells including white adipocytes and tumor cells induced by BCL-2 inhibitors, I plan to carry out further research on BCL-2 protein and apoptosis.
 Currently studying the functions of noncoding RNAs including microRNAs and siRNAs in cell-cell communication and crosskingdom regulation between plant and animal.

-My work involves biological experiments both in vitro and in vivo such as cell culture, transfection, qRT-PCR, western blotting and mouse experiments.
+My work involves biological experiments both in vitro and in vivo such as cell culture, transfection, qRT-PCR, western blotting, FCM, SEM, EDS and mouse experiments.
 In addition, I have improved the ability to combine bioinformatic techniques such as the use of databases and software with lab experiments to design projects and analyze data and results. (`Oct.
 2016-present`)

 _Advisor: Prof. Ruiyong Wang & Prof. Xiancai Lu_ [_`Details→`_](https://www.researchgate.net/profile/Xiancai_Lu)